Moments pages are spoilers off. Read with caution!

 - At one point, the following exchange happens:

-- A couple of Flowey's messages on the Twitter page are hilarious in a Crossing the Line Twice way, the joke being that LOVE in this game refers to your Character Level, and increasing it requires you to kill the monsters you meet.
+- A couple of Flowey's messages on the Twitter page are hilarious in a Crosses the Line Twice way, the joke being that LOVE in this game refers to your Character Level, and increasing it requires you to kill the monsters you meet.
 And when you or a strong monster reaches 0 HP, your heart-shaped soul literally shatters.
 LOVE is actually an acronym for "Level Of ViolencE".
 It's increased by gaining EXP, or "EXecution Points."Strive every day to increase your "LOVE."
 Remember, "LOVE" comes easiest from friends and family. =)

 - The Greenlight Trailer is pretty funny.